Prevent prompt injection

 -----------

-- Fine Tuning: Yes, of course, we can fine-tune the model with a dataset that contains a variety of prompts and responses.
+- Fine tuning: Yes, of course, we can fine-tune the model with a dataset that contains a variety of prompts and responses.
 This can help the model to understand the context and intent of the prompts, and to generate appropriate responses.

 There are several more methods like: XML Tagging, Sandwich Defense, Instruction Defense,…